nstefan/yastwai/CONTRIBUTING.md

 ```
 <Concise summary as title>

+Short description: <Brief description of the changes>

 Prompt: <Original prompt or request>

-Description: <Detailed description of changes>
+Chain of thoughts: <Reasoning process used by the agent>

 Discussion: <Challenges faced and how they were resolved>
 ```